privateprep/coding-space-website/src/pages/experience-levels/high-school-code.md

   age: Ages 14-17
   gender: Co-ed.
   byline: Prepare to blast off.
-  experience: First-time through Advanced
+  experience: First-Time Through Advanced
   skills:
-    - HTML
-    - CSS
     - JavaScript
+    - HTML/CSS
+    - Pair Programming
+    - Events & Loops
+    - Variables & Conditional Logic
+    - Arrays & Functions
   sellingPoints:
     - Collaboration
+    - Open-Ended Projects
     - Software Engineering
   mdContent: >-
-    High school students will take a deep dive into programming in our High School program.
-They’ll start off with a variety of preliminary scaffolds, including instructional support on a sequence of challenge projects.
+    High School students will take a deep dive into programming in our High School accelerator program.
+They’ll start off with instructional support on a sequence of challenge projects.
 Midway through the course, students will choose open-ended projects that combine the skills they’ve learned to work on for the duration of the semester.
-    They’ll be encouraged to pair up with other students, even if they’re not necessarily at their same level, providing an authentic team setting for students to collaborate and pair-program on software projects of their creation.
+They’ll be encouraged to pair up with other students, providing an authentic team setting for students to collaborate and pair-program on software projects of their creation.

-    We balance project-based coding with hands-on activities and weekly challenges that help students learn on and off-screen.
-During each class, students get a break from their screens and discover opportunities to create and explore all around them with activities such as: engineering challenges, science experiments, short story writing, and more.
 ---